 - 2. Violation of any of the provisions of the NPDES permit or any of the provisions of this Order may subject the violator to any of the penalties described herein, or any combination thereof, at the discretion of the prosecuting authority; except that only one kind of penalties may be applied for each kind of violation.
-The Cal Water Code § 13885 provides the following: - (a) Any person who violates any of the following shall be liable civilly in accordance with this section: - (1) Section 13375 or 13376. - (2) Any waste discharge requirements or dredged or fillmaterial permit issued pursuant to this chapter or any water quality certification issued pursuant to Section 13160. - (3) Any requirements established pursuant to Section 13383. - (4) Any order or prohibition issued pursuant to Section 13243 or Article 1 (commencing with Section 13300) of Chapter 5, if the activity subject to the order or prohibition is subject to regulation under this chapter. - (5) Any requirements of Section 301, 302, 306, 307, 308, 318, 401, or 405 of the Clean Water Act, as amended. - (6) Any requirement imposed in a pretreatment program approved pursuant to waste discharge requirements issued under Section 13377 or approved pursuant to a permit issued by the administrator.
+The Cal.
+Water Code §13885 provides the following: - (a) Any person who violates any of the following shall be liable civilly in accordance with this section: - (1) Section 13375 or 13376. - (2) Any waste discharge requirements or dredged or fill material permit issued pursuant to this chapter or any water quality certification issued pursuant to Section 13160. - (3) Any requirements established pursuant to Section 13383. - (4) Any order or prohibition issued pursuant to Section 13243 or Article 1 (commencing with Section 13300) of Chapter 5, if the activity subject to the order or prohibition is subject to regulation under this chapter. - (5) Any requirements of Section 301, 302, 306, 307, 308, 318, 401, or 405 of the Clean Water Act, as amended. - (6) Any requirement imposed in a pretreatment program approved pursuant to waste discharge requirements issued under Section 13377 or approved pursuant to a permit issued by the administrator.

-Q. Need to Halt or Reduce Activity not a Defense [40 CFR122.41(c)]
+Q. Need to Halt or Reduce Activity not a Defense [40 CFR 122.41(c)]

-1. It shall not be a defense for a permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this Order.
+1. It shall not be a defense for a Permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this Order.

-R. Rescission of Board Order
+R. Termination of Board Order

-1. Regional Water Board Order No. 00-108 is hereby rescinded.
+1. Except for enforcement purposes, Regional Water Board Order No. 09-0057 is hereby terminated.